Thanksgiving up Northwest

 For me, it was the third time I visited the Chinatown of San Francisco.
 The first time was in the company of Panino and family, in December 1965, when he was 15 years old: 52 years ago!

-In 1974 we spent part of our Honeymoon in San Francisco and, of course, we visited the Chinatown, where Siomi had fun buying vegetables.
+In 1974 we spent part of our honeymoon in San Francisco and, of course, we visited the Chinatown, where Siomi had fun buying vegetables.

 Of course, everything has changed a lot.
 Now the neighborhood is more tourism-oriented, however, it is worth visiting although it was unrecognizable to us.